 and over a dozen other awards.

 Chris has shadowed on Star Trek: Picard with Terry Matalas and on Hulu’s The Act with Steven Piet.
 He directed the pilot and second episode for TICKER, a forthcoming digital series, which won “Best Web Series” at the 2021 Amsterdam World International Film Festival.
-His latest short

-QUIET QUITTING is in post-production.
+His latest short QUIET QUITTING is in pre-production.

-In July 2020, Guernica (the arts & politics journal) published “Sirens” his essay on the panic attacks suffers from when he hears police sirens.
+Guernica (the arts & politics journal) published “Sirens” his essay on the panic attacks suffers from when he hears police sirens.

 He has a penchant for Russian literature, live theater, and analog medium format photography;